criipto/docs-old/authentication/okta.md

 <a name="okta-identityprovider"></a>

 ## Create Okta identity provider
-Go to the `Identity Providers` menu
+Make sure you are in `Classic UI` mode, and click on the `Security -> Identity Providers` item.

 ![Identity Providers](/images/okta-identity-providers.png)